 Security and reliability: ETF platforms should have strong encryption and two-factor authentication and should be regulated by the FCA.

-While ETFs are typically more cost-efficient than mutual fund investing or buying individual stocks, there are a number of different costs involved that investors need to be aware of because these will eat into their returns.
+While ETFs are typically more cost-efficient than mutual fund investing or buying individual stocks, investors need to be aware of several additional costs that can eat into their returns.
+For those looking to minimise trading costs, considering ETFs can be a smart move.

 Otherwise known as the operating expense ratio (OER), this is the fee incurred while holding the ETF.
 This is the annual fee charged by the fund company to cover operating costs like management, administrative, custodial, distribution and marketing expenses.